Frequently Asked Questions

 Does the Portal provide access to more than one copy of the same text?

 When more than one institution has contributed the same text, a Portal search will return a record for each copy.
 Additionally, because the metadata is in the language used by the contributing institution, a search may yield multilingual results.
-Guidelines for using the digitized books are determined by the contributing institution.
+Lastly, a Portal search may return multiple editions of a title from various contributors, which may be beneficial for comparative research purposes.

 Does the Portal offer any other features?

-The Portal allows for the export of references and bibliographies into citation management tools such as EndNote, Zotero, and Mendeley.
+The Portal currently allows for the export of data as an RIS file.
 The Portal will also eventually include tools for annotating and sharing digitized texts and for linking to images, as well as other tools useful to researchers and art historians.

 Given the wide range of search services offered to scholars, why do we need the Portal?

-The Portal is an authoritative, worldwide resource that provides one-stop multilingual access to art history texts, rare books, and related literature without restriction.
+The Portal is an authoritative, worldwide resource that provides consolidated, multilingual access to art history texts, rare books, and related literature without restriction.
 The Portal texts are free, downloadable, and digitized in their entirety according to national and international standards.
-Because cataloguing is done by the libraries that own the physical books, the records are authoritative.
+Since cataloging is done by the libraries that own the physical books, the records are authoritative.
 As an added benefit, libraries planning to digitize their art history texts can consult the Portal to see what has already been digitized.

 Can I do a full-text search across all of the books in the Portal?